hargoniX/LeanTogether24BVDecide/presentation.typ

 - $approx 7000$ due to timeout while running rewrite rules with `simp`
   - $->$ optimize `simp`
 - remaining $approx 4000$ spread across various other stages of the pipeline

+== Conclusion
+`bv_decide`:
+- can be used for all fixed width `BitVec` problems in Lean
+- performs close to Bitwuzla on ITP-sized problems
+- produces reasonably good results on SMTLib and we know how to optimize further

 = Questions?